yammik/LC-loans-data-viz-api/README.md

 - Looking into other parameters
 - North Dakota is suspiciously missing data...hmm
 - State table can be updated with population size to normalize loan amounts
+- Slow load because of volume.
+Hash maps would make this significantly faster